 As a public school teacher I chose Providence for my child because of the attention teachers pay to their students community atmosphere safety and academic rigor.
 My son has friends in the local public high school that have As in their AP classes but cannot pass the AP exams vs. students at Providence that have over an 80% rate of passing.
 His English classes were also superior.
 I love the choice of friends he has made too.
 The athletic programs cannot compare the high schools with over 3 000 students but the pros by far out weigh the cons.
 He only had one bad teacher in all his four years here.
 We love it at Providence!

 Providence High School is a private high school in Burbank.
 The principal of Providence High School is Mrs. Michele Schulte.
-556 students go to Providence High School and identify primarily as White, non-Hispanic; Asian; and Hispanic.
+556 children attend Providence High School and identify mostly as White, non-Hispanic; Asian; and Hispanic.
 The student to teacher ratio at Providence High School is 12:1.
 Burroughs High School is one of the nearest high schools.

 - Ceramics sculpture